Br4z/life/notes/personal/books/the_Linux_command_line/02-learning_the_Shell/06-redirection.md

 ### Disposing of unwanted output

 ...The system provides a way to do this by redirecting output to a special file called `/dev/null`.
-This file is a system device often referred to as a **bit bucket**, which accepts input and does nothing with it.
+This file is a system, often referred to as a **bit bucket**, which accepts input and does nothing with it.
 To suppress error messages from a command, we do this:

 ```BASH
 # <command> 2> /dev/null